nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-intro.md

 ---

 ORCA project documentation is hosted on [NASA's GitHub Pages](https://nasa.github.io/cumulus-orca/).
-The project utilizes the open-source static website generator [Docusaurus](https://v2.docusaurus.io/) to build html files from markdown documentation, add some organization and navigation, and provide other niceties in the final website (search, easy templating, etc.).
+The project utilizes the open-source static website generator [Docusaurus](https://docusaurus.io/) to build html files from markdown documentation, add some organization and navigation, and provide other niceties in the final website (search, easy templates, etc.).

-The sections below go into greater detail and provide information on the ORCA documentation layout, locations and key Docusarus files to manage.
+The sections below go into greater detail and provide information on the ORCA documentation layout, locations and key Docusaurus files to manage.

 ## Docusaurus Documentation Layout